gohugoio/hugo/content/en/content-management/urls.md

 : the content's section

 `:sections`
-: the content's sections hierarchy. {{< new-in "0.83.0" >}} Since Hugo 0.83 you can use a selection of the sections using _slice syntax_: `:sections[1:]` includes all but the first, `:sections[:last]` includes all but the last, `:sections[last]` includes only the last, `:sections[1:2]` includes section 2 and 3.
+: the content's sections hierarchy.
+Uou can use a selection of the sections using _slice syntax_: `:sections[1:]` includes all but the first, `:sections[:last]` includes all but the last, `:sections[last]` includes only the last, `:sections[1:2]` includes section 2 and 3.
 Note that this slice access will not throw any out-of-bounds errors, so you don't have to be exact.

 `:title`
 : the content's title